 Where to stay Budapest

 In cities, we generally like to rent apartments.
 This was also what we had done in Tallinn, Riga or Zagreb.
 The problem?
 We arrived in Budapest in the middle of the high tourist season and the prices of the airbnb were crazy (and incidentally we were, as usual, not especially in advance to make our reservation).
 Less than a week before our trip, we finally decided to opt for a slightly “hybrid” solution.
 On Hotelscombined we found the apartment Sunny Rooms; some kind of shared flat run like a hotel.
 Everyone has their own private room with a table and chairs and a fridge.
 The bathrooms, kitchen, washing machine and a common area are to be shared with the other guests.

 In the end, we were delighted with this choice.
 The night came back to us at 26€ and the apartment was really nice!
 Ultra clean, a very well equipped kitchen and very respectful “roommates”.
 The location was great too.
 We were 2 minutes walk from the Keleti Pályaudvar metro station where lines 2 and 4 pass.

 Otherwise, more generally: if you are looking for accommodation in Budapest, it is recommended that you stay either in the Jewish Quarter (7th district) or near a metro station.
 The network is really good in Budapest and you can move very easily and quickly if you are not far from a station.

-Compare between hotels and airbnb prices on the map below (Use the filters and dates to refine your search):
+Compare between hotels and apartment prices on the map below (Use the filters and dates to refine your search):

 Getting around Budapest